section-engineering-education/engineering-education/content/articles/implementing-dark-mode-using-tailwind-css/index.md

 ![Step 4 Result](darkpage.jpg)

-Now that we have an idea of how our dark theme would look like, lets make our switch work so we could see it change!
+Now that we have an idea of how our dark theme would look like, let us make our switch work so we could see it change!

 #### Step 5: Adding Javascript
 In this step, we are going to add a few lines of Javascript code for our switch to work.

 You can create an external Javascript file and link it, or you can add the code using `<script>`.
 We will use the latter.